RyanDBlack/Active-Directory-Project/README.md

 ### Skills Learned

-- Configuring Active Directory within multiple virtual machines
+- Configuring Active Directory within multiple virtual machines simulating different users and passwords
 - Development of critical thinking and problem-solving within Active Directory environment
 - Proficiency in analyzing and interpreting telemetry logs
 - Ability to generate and recognize attack signatures and patterns